python/mypy/docs/source/generics.rst

 Decorators are typically functions that take a function as an argument and return another function.
-Describing this behaviour in terms of types can be a little tricky; we'll show how you can use ``TypeVar`` and a special kind of type variable called a *parameter specification* to do so.
+Describing this behaviour in terms of types can be a little tricky; we'll show how you can use type variables and a special kind of type variable called a *parameter specification* to do so.

 Suppose we have the following decorator, not type annotated yet, that preserves the original function's signature and merely prints the decorated function's name:

 .. code-block:: python